 - The UN Convention on the Rights of the Child prohibits child labour and requires signatories to regulate minimum age and conditions of work for children.

 The ILO Convention No. 182 has been ratified by all 187 ILO Member States (the only ILO Convention that has achieved universal ratification).
 The UN Convention on the Right of the Child has also been ratified by all countries except the United States (although the United States signed the Convention).
 Furthermore, most States have ratified ILO Convention No. 138.
 This means that in most countries relevant national legislation should be in place to implement the terms of these international legal instruments.
+In due diligence, it is important to check the ratification status for particular countries as an indicator of potentially more limited state protections against child labour.
 However, ratification does not guarantee that these countries are free from child labour, as the existence and enforcement of national laws to address child labour varies.
-In due diligence, it is, therefore, important to check the ratification status for particular countries as an indicator of potentially more limited state protections against child labour.

 The fight against child labour is included as one of the Ten Principles of the UN Global Compact: “Principle 5: Businesses should uphold the effective abolition of child labour”.
 The four labour principles of the UN Global Compact are derived from the ILO Declaration on Fundamental Principles and Rights at Work.